TomF777/IIoT-MQTT/README.md

 #### General Overview
 Using this framework it's possible to collect data from different sensors, PLCs and devices in OT area.
 The collected data are preprocessed in Beckhoff IPC, converted into JSON payload and published with MQTT into IT area.

-In IT area, there are couple of containerized  applications which runs using Docker (Docker-Compose).
+In IT area, there are couple of containerized  applications which run using Docker (Docker-Compose) and Portainer.
-Python apps subscribe to MQTT data and perform analytics, anomaly detection in sensor signals and finally save the results in time series data base InfluxDB.
+Python apps (as opc ua clients) request data from Bechkoff IPC (as opc ua server) and perform analytics, anomaly detection in sensor signals and finally save the results in time series database InfluxDB.
 The graphical results are visible as dashboards in Grafana.

 #### Detailed description: